Heritage - 32: Rest in Peace, Silent Memorials Call Out Across the Years in the City of London Cemetery

 It's a sunny day this side of London, a chill is in the air but that's understandable...

-This time we didn't come to visit.
-We've done that often enough, and we come across Wanstead Flats from where we live in nearby Forest Gate on his birthday.
-As we've looked around at some of the Victorian and later memorials, I thought I'd take a few pictures.
+I thought I'd take a few pictures.
 Hadn't used the camera for a while, so I decided to give it an airing.
-So after visiting the cafe, coffee, biscuits and a chat with one of the staff - a proper Geordie from Newcastle-upon-Tyne, we talked about where the TV series 'The Likely Lads' was filmed - we set out down the main avenue past the new crematorium where all but Kath's Dad and Aunt Doris were given a respectful send-off (theirs was at the old chapel and crematorium).
+So after visiting the cafe, coffee, biscuits and a chat with one of the staff - a proper Geordie from Newcastle-upon-Tyne, we talked about where the TV series 'The Likely Lads' was filmed - I set out down the main avenue past the new crematorium.

 Meanwhile let's leave the main avenue where the roads meet in star-fashion.
 There are some pithy memorials down on the right...

 Gone and forgotten, with no-one to bring flowers?
 More than a century's passed since many were interred, relatives passed on, descendants moved away

 There are some memorials that inspire...